systelab/systelab-components/src/app/systelab-components/README.md

 Use **.ml-auto** in a flex container if you want to push the item to the left.
 This will be helpful for example to push a button and place it to the bottom right of a dialog.

+Use **.slab-overflow-container** for the element that could/should scroll.

 ### Forms

-Check the folder [forms](forms) to get an introduction and some examples about how to the design of forms.
+Check the folder [forms](forms) to get an introduction and some examples about how to design forms forms.

 ### Borders